OM0126/kubernetes-web-app/README.md

 I created a .dockerignore file so unnecessary files are not sent to Docker during the build.

-node_modules
-dist
-.git
-.gitignore
-Dockerfile
-README.md
-npm-debug.log
+node_modulesdist.git.gitignoreDockerfileREADME.mdnpm-debug.log

 5. Build the Docker Image

 From the project directory:

-docker build -t cal-app:v1 .
+docker build -t cal-app .

 Here:

-docker build builds the image
--t gives the image a name and tag cal-app is the image name v1 is the version
-. means use the current directory as the build context
+docker build builds the image-t gives the image a name and tagcal-app is the image namev1 is the version. means use the current directory as the build context

 Check the image: